-Number of Board Directors Stipulated in the Articles of Incorporation 11 Term of Office of Board Directors Stipulated in the Articles of Incorporation 1 year Chairman of the Board of Directors President and Representative Director Number of Board Directors 5 Appointment of External Board Directors Appointed Number of External Board Directors 2 Number of External Board Directors Designated as Independent Directors 2
+Number of Board Directors Stipulated in the 11 Articles of Incorporation Term of Office of Board Directors Stipulated in the Articles of Incorporation 1 year Chairman of the Board of Directors President and Representative Director Number of Board Directors 5 Appointment of External Board Directors Appointed Number of External Board Directors 2 Number of External Board Directors Designated 2 as Independent Directors 2

-Relationship with the Company (1)

-Name Attributes Relationship with the Company
+N A.(.
+1) Relationship with the Company

-Name Attributes a b c d e f g h i j k
+Name Name Attributes b с d e f g h i j k

 Shigeo Ohyagi From another company Δ

 Yasushi Shingai From another company 0

+Selection criteria regarding relationship with the Company

-^{} Selection criteria regarding relationship with the Company
+Selection criteria regarding relationship with the Company

 - a.
 A person who executes business of the Company or its subsidiaries - b.
 A person who executes business or non-executive director of a parent company of the Company - c.
 A person who executes business of a fellow subsidiary company of the Company - d.
 A party whose major customer or supplier is the Company or a person who executes business thereof - e.
 Major customer or supplier of the Company or a person who executes business thereof - f.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director - g.
 Major shareholder of the Company (or a person who executes business of the said major shareholder if the shareholder is a legal entity) - h.
 A person who executes business of a customer or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
 A person who executes business of a company, between which and the Company's external directors are mutually appointed (the director himself/herself only) - j.
-A person who executes business of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
+A person who executes business of a company or organization that receives a donation from the Company (the director himself/herself only)

+k.
 Others